Tomtiko04/World-Countries-Explorer/README.md

 ### Continued development

-Adding a loading spinner when content are fetching.
+Adding a loading spinner when contents are fetching.

 ## Author